-- (i) \$336,350,000 aggregate principal amount of Chicago O'Hare International Airport General Airport Senior Lien Revenue Refunding Bonds, Series 2013A (AMT); - (ii) \$165,435,000 aggregate principal amount of Chicago O'Hare International Airport General Airport Senior Lien Revenue Refunding Bonds, Series 2013B (Non-AMT); - (iii) \$98,375,000 aggregate principal amount of Chicago O'Hare International Airport General Airport Senior Lien Revenue Bonds, Series 2013C (AMT), and - (iv) \$ 297,745,000 aggregate principal amount of Chicago O'Hare International Airport General Airport Senior Lien Revenue Bonds, Series 2013D (Non-AMT).
+- i) \$336,350,000 aggregate principal amount of Chicago O'Hare International Airport General Airport Senior Lien Revenue Refunding Bonds, Series 2013 A (AMT); - ii) \$165,435,000 aggregate principal amount of Chicago O'Hare International Airport General Airport Senior Lien Revenue Refunding Bonds, Series 2013B (Non-AMT); - iii) \$98,375,000 aggregate principal amount of Chicago O'Hare International Airport General Airport Senior Lien Revenue Bonds, Series 2013C (AMT);and - iv) \$ 297,745,000 aggregate principal amount of Chicago O'Hare International Airport General Airport Senior Lien Revenue Bonds, Series 2013D (Non-AMT).

-In that capacity, we have participated in the preparation of the Official Statement dated October , 2013 relating to the Bonds (the "Official Statement"), and have participated in meetings with representatives of the City, your representatives, your counsel and others, in which the Official Statement was discussed.
+In that capacity, we have participated in the preparation of the Official Statement dated meetings with representatives of the City, your representatives, your counsel and others, in which the Official Statement was discussed.
 This letter is furnished to you pursuant to Section 7(d)(xvii) of the Contract of Purchase dated October 3, 2013 (the "Contract of Purchase") between the City and J.P.
 Morgan Securities LLC, as representative of the Underwriters described therein (the "Underwriters").